 In clause 10, P2P based virtual home network service was described.
 But it is required to modify the provided architectural model for VHN and federations for clarification.
 So this contribution proposes to change the following text to clause 10 of the draft recommendation H.vhn.

 Use case of virtual home network

 P2P based virtual home network service

-P2P based virtual home network service user can join the VHN.
-The connection types between the entities in VHN can be categorized into two cases as follows:

-1) Connection between DNG in a home network and peers in other home networks; and

-2) Connection between DNG in a home network and peers in public networks;

-Peers communicate with home network by searching, sharing, etc. In the categorization, the role of the DNG in home network may be treated as the role of the super-peer.
-Detailed description about overlay network is in [ITU-T X.1162] clause 6.